 - Its governance of the National Sports Center (NSC) in Blaine, the largest amateur sports campus in the world, and the flagship facility in MASC's stable of amateur sports venues.
-The NSC is the most-visited sports facility in Minnesota, with four million visitors per year.
-It generates nearly $40 million of out-of-state economic impact annually.
+The NSC is the most-visited sports facility in Minnesota, with over four million visitors per year.
+It generates over $45 million of out-of-state economic impact annually.

 - Creating amateur sports events at all of its facilities to attract out-of-state attendance, generating economic impact for the state.
-Many of these events are held at the NSC, including Schwan's USA CUP, which attracts nearly 1,000 teams every July.
+Many of these events are held at the NSC, including Schwan's USA CUP, which attracts around 1,000 teams every July.

 - Fostering public-private and state-local partnerships.
 Many MASC programs have utilized this model, including sports facility construction and the Mighty Ducks and Mighty Kids grant programs.

 Create economic impact development through amateur sport

 - By developing annual sport events, camps and programs

 - By attracting major sport events to Minnesota.

 - By assisting Minnesota communities in developing local sports tourism

 Create the maximum opportunity for sport participation for all Minnesotans

 - By sponsoring the Star of the North Games, an annual Olympic-style multi-sport event

 - By targeting special programs to increase opportunity for women, seniors, and disadvantaged.

 - By assisting local communities in the creation of annual events and local sports commissions